 Example of a better description:

-A double bed with bedding storage designed for bedrooms and small apartments.
+Double bed with bedding storage designed for bedrooms and small apartments.
 The model combines a sleeping function with extra storage space.
-It’s a good fit for people who want to save space without giving up comfort.
+It works well for people who want to save space without giving up comfort.

-If the product import fails, check the most common reasons.
+If the product import fails, check the most common causes.

 the link doesn’t lead directly to the XML file